 - Do not nap for too long or too late

 Sleep is a vital part of maintaining overall wellness in so many ways.
 It can make an enormous impact on the quality of your life.
-Hence, it is important that you prioritize getting adequate and consistent sleep every night.
+Hence, it is important that you prioritize getting adequate sleep is an important part of physical health and consistent sleep every night.

 If you feel stressed, have anxiety, trouble sleeping, or any emotional distress, please contact us today and we will be happy to get you back on track.